-This is the capstone experience for those enrolled in the elementary education major.
-Candidates will participate in 10 weeks of student teaching in an assigned elementary classroom.
-Prerequisites: successful completion of all coursework for graduation.
+This is the capstone experience for teacher candidates.
+Candidates will participate in 10 weeks of student teaching in an assigned classroom.

+Prerequisite: successful completion of all coursework for graduation.

 English

 EN 035.
 Study Skills Seminar.

 The primary focus of the course is to facilitate each student's academic and personal growth by presenting needed study and self-management skills.
 Required for all students admitted provisionally and recommended for students whose competency test scores, SAT/ACT scores, high school GPA, and class ranking suggest they may be at risk for failure.
 Credit students only.
 (Counts toward GPA but does not fulfill degree requirements toward graduation.)